 Californian North Odyssey of the Mind challenges participants to use their creativity, problem solving skills and teamwork to travel uncharted paths to make the world a better place.
 By promoting divergent thinking for participants of all ages throughout NorCal, accepting of diversity in people, thoughts and beliefs and fostering personal integrity, self-respect & cooperation.

-The International mission of Odyssey of the Mind is to provide creative problem solving opportunities for everyone and to foster original and divergent thinking.
+The International mission of Odyssey of the Mind is to provide creative problem-solving opportunities for everyone and to foster original and divergent thinking.
 Through the Odyssey of the Mind program, coaches, parents, judges, and volunteers promote creativity by challenging teams to solve divergent problems, that is, those with more than one solution.
-By working in teams, participants learn teamwork, critical thinking, problem solving, the appreciation and understanding of divergent views, and that a group can be a powerful thinking force.
-Students who participate develop a sense of self-respect and respect for others through development of their solutions, and through preparatory activities such as brainstorming and role-playing.
+By working in teams, participants learn teamwork, critical thinking, problem-solving, the appreciation and understanding of divergent views, and that a group can be a powerful thinking force.
+Students who participate develop a sense of self-respect and respect for others through the development of their solutions, and through preparatory activities such as brainstorming and role-playing.

 While the ultimate goal for most teams is to present their problem solutions in official competitions, this is not a requirement of participation.
 The purpose of the program is to provide students with an exciting learning experience that promises to be challenging and fun.